tkfernlabs/slack-clone-app-v2/CRITICAL_ISSUES_TO_FIX.md

 ## Issue 7: WebSocket Not Broadcasting Messages ✅ FIXED
 **Severity**: HIGH - Real-time functionality broken **Status**: ✅ FIXED (2025-09-30)
-**Resolution**: Backend message creation endpoint now broadcasts via WebSocket when messages are created
+**Tested**: ✅ CONFIRMED WORKING - Real-time message broadcasting functional **Resolution**: Added WebSocket emission in channels.js POST /:id/messages endpoint.
+Backend now broadcasts via WebSocket when messages are created.
+Middleware added to attach io object to all requests.

 ### Description
 Messages sent via the frontend do not appear in real-time.
 WebSocket may not be properly broadcasting new messages to connected clients.